 Followed moments later by this :

-As you can see, these beams are very clearly emerging from the dorsal surface of the forward saucer, not the ventral surface.
+As you can see, these beams are very clearly emerging from the dorsal surface of the forward saucer, not

 One possibility is that the three cannon can actually fire from different spots on the ship.
 We know the forward two emerge from the ventral saucer surface normally, but perhaps they can rotate around and pop up out of the dorsal surface when required?
 This would handily address the field of fire issues mentioned earlier.